 Do you remember the ecstasy of finding the one person who understands you?
 The relief of discovering an oasis amidst the torture of high school?
 Listen to “Thank You (For Not Being One of Them)” off of Love is Dead.

-If you think your voice is lacking authenticity, if your teen emotions aren’t ringing true, do yourself a favor and pick up a couple of Mr. T Experience albums.
+If you think the voice in your young adult novel is lacking authenticity, if your teen emotions aren’t ringing true, do yourself a favor and pick up a couple of Mr. T Experience albums.
 And yes, this is extremely, extremely gratifying for my 16 year-old inner fangirl.
 Who knew my nerdy MTX fandom would pay off career-wise?
-You can check out their record label’s minisite by clicking here.
-You can also check out Dr. Frank’s website.
+You can check out Dr. Frank’s website by clicking here.